Massive binary black holes from Population II and III stars: Results

 Our models show a preference for equal mass systems but also a non-negligible contribution from unequal mass mergers (Figs.~\ref{fig:All_merging1} and ~\ref{fig:All_merging2}).
 The secondary BH mass is always $M_{\rm s}\leq{}45$ M$_\odot$ for both Pop.~II and III stars.
 Figure~\ref{fig:ms} highlights some differences between Pop.~II and III BBHs.
 For example, the most common secondary BH mass for Pop.~III stars is $\sim{20}$ M$_\odot$, while for Pop.~II stars it is either $\sim{8-10}$~M$_\odot$ (KRO1, LAR1), or $\sim{35-38}$~M$_\odot$ (LOG2, LOG5, TOP5), depending on the model.

 We find another interesting difference between Pop.~III and II BBHs if we look at the mass ratio (Fig.~\ref{fig:q}).
-In the case of Pop.~II stars, equal-mass BBHs are the most common systems regardless of the model, even if models LOG5, KRO1, LAR5, and TOP5 show a mild secondary peak for $q\sim{0.4-0.5}$.
-In contrast, for Pop.~III stars, the most common BBH mass ratio is $\sim{0.8-0.9}$ for the models LOG1, LOG3, LOG4, KRO1, LAR1, and TOP1, i.e. for all the models adopting the \citetalias{sana2012} initial period distribution.
+In the case of Pop.~II stars, equal-mass BBHs are the most common systems regardless of the model, even if models LOG5, KRO5, LAR5, TOP5 and PAR5 show a mild secondary peak for $q\sim{0.4-0.5}$.
+In contrast, for Pop.~III stars, the most common BBH mass ratio is $\sim{0.8-0.9}$ for the models LOG1, LOG3, LOG4, KRO1, LAR1, TOP1 and PAR1, i.e. for all the models adopting the \citetalias{sana2012} initial period distribution.
 This is a consequence of the dominant evolutionary channels in such models (see Section~\ref{sec:formation_ch}).

 Finally, the distribution of delay times $t_{\rm del}$ (i.e., the time elapsed between the formation of the binary system and the BBH merger) shows another difference between Pop.~III and II BBHs (Fig.~\ref{fig:delay_time}).
 All Pop.~III models seem to match the trend $t_{\rm del}\propto{}t^{-1}$ between 3 and $10^4$ Myr.
-In contrast, some of the Pop.~II models (LOG2, LOG5, KRO5, LAR5, and TOP5) show an excess of short delay times ($3-10$ Myr).
+In contrast, some of the Pop.~II models (LOG2, LOG5, KRO5, LAR5, TOP5 and PAR5) show an excess of short delay times ($3-10$ Myr).
 The models showing this excess share the \citetalias{stacy2013} orbital period distribution.
 This feature is another signature of the formation channel, as we discuss in Section~\ref{sec:formation_ch}.